intelagense/rwxrob/log/2021/02/19/README.md

 Although, we discovered it wants to "anonymously" track your browsing.
 So, um, no.

 Great idea though.
-Makes me want make an open equivalent by hacking it and looking at its code.
+Makes me want to make an open equivalent by hacking it and looking at its code.

 Balena Etcher (something I've recommended for more than year) did the